 The critical friend has a commitment to ensured that the integrated psychology of the leader is in place with a structured approach to success – and this calls for push-back as we seek out the very best from the leader before supporting the new way forward.

-With over twenty years’ experience as a director in startup, SME and Plc environments, Neil has worked with public and private sector (current and aspiring) leaders in:
+With over twenty years’ experience as a director in startup, SME and Plc environments, I have worked with public and private sector (current and aspiring) leaders in: